How Today’s Rich Families Are Different

 The importance of mobility in intergenerational wealth can be seen in three ways: the rise of immigrant wealth, cosmopolitan attitudes of the rich, and the growing importance of transnational succession planning.

 Against this backdrop, populists and nationalists may seize the political moment on a wave of class resentment.
-But in enacting their agenda, they face formidable odds against a financial elite that has the means and the will to leave the country if it undermines their interest.
+But in enacting their agenda, they face formidable odds against a financial elite that has the means and the will to leave the country if it turns against their interests.

 Immigrant Wealth